Health & Wellness

 Not necessarily a great kind of treat

-Our pups are good at catching anything that moves (the result of endless fetch hours), so it’s good to know if these insects are toxic to dogs.
-Veterinarian and pet health advocate Dr. Aliya McCullough is sharing all we need to know about Cicadas and your pup’s health.
+Cicadas (which are large insects that spend most of their life underground) venture above to mate.
+Since our pups are good at catching anything that moves (the result of endless fetch hours), it’s good to know if these insects are toxic to dogs.
+Veterinarian and pet health advocate Dr. Aliya McCullough shares all we need to know about Cicadas and your pup’s health.

 Are Cicadas harmful to dogs?

 Cicadas are not poisonous to dogs, but anything new that’s introduced to their diet can cause stomach issues.
 Their hard exoskeleton can also be difficult to digest.

 Symptoms of an upset stomach after eating a Cicada:

 My dog ate a Cicada: What should I do?

 It’s probably not necessary to get them to vomit.
 Monitor them, and if their behavior changes or they look like they’re in pain, contact your vet.